 Hopefully, some of our large-family budget tricks can work for your family, regardless of size.

 Eat to Live

 When I see what the U.S. government expects a family of our size to spend on groceries each month, I feel an amazing burst of pride.
 Why?
 We come in at the “thrifty level” for a family half our size, without the hassle of coupons or shopping schemes.
 For those who do use coupons, apps like SavingStar make it easier to find deals.

 Since our family works at home and homeschools, we consume more groceries than others might, but we also rarely eat out.
 Instead we shop the weekly sales at our local grocers and chains such as Aldi.
-We also use super-basic recipes that have five ingredients or less.
+We also use super-basic recipes that have five or fewer ingredients.
 Plus, we make grow some of our food in our garden.
 Some staples include potatoes, tomatoes, and squash.
 We also have several dozen hens that provide us with up to three dozen eggs a day.